 Rick Simpson’s website is a valuable source with detailed instructions on producing the oil, along with a FAQ about RSO and a section that outlines what it does and how it works.
 Making RSO is not difficult; the entire process can be completed in four hours, but it requires extreme caution.
 It’s also federally illegal.
 Even in some states where cannabis has been legalized, the technique requires special certifications due to the dangers involved.
 Before attempting to make this type of medicine at home, please research your local laws and study the process thoroughly.
 Alternatively, you can consult a knowledgeable budtender to buy pre-made RSO at your local dispensary.
 For more information, the following video features step by step instructions given by Rick Simpson:

 Rick Simpson concentrated cannabis oil is quite potent, ranging from 60 to 90 percent THC.
 Simpson outlines dosage recommendations on his website, including a method for microdosing and titration when consuming RSO orally, which is incredibly helpful in preventing anxiety symptoms often associated with potent levels of THC.
 When used topically in the treatment of skin conditions or pain, RSO is a potent curative, yet non-psychoactive.
-It’s always a good idea to consult with a physician who is well-versed in the field of Cannabis Therapeutics, like the Canna MDs.
+It’s always a good idea to consult with a physician who is well-versed in the field of cannabis therapeutics, like those at the American Cannabinoid Clinics.
 It’s also important to keep in mind that everyone’s body chemistry and tolerance is different; finding your perfect dose takes a bit of focus and experimentation.